hackoregon/linux-laptop-setup/README.md

 Design goals
 ------------

-1. Run at native speed on a machine that might be too small to host a Docker container, a Vagrant box or a full virtual machine guest.
+1. Run at native speed on bare metal, rather than as a guest in a virtual machine or container.
-2. Support 32-bit machines to the extent that Linux and the applications do.
+2. Work on smaller / older machines that are too small to host a Docker container, a Vagrant box or a full virtual machine guest.
+This includes 32-bit machines to the extent that the applications do.
 3. Provide Docker, Vagrant / VirtualBox and Virtual Machine Manager hosting on systems with the hardware capability.
-4. Modular - you only install what you need to get your tasks done.
+4. Modularity - you only install what you need to get your tasks done.
 5. Use the same software versions that other Hack Oregon projects are using whenever possible.
-6. The "server" subset must run in an Ubuntu 16.04 LTS system, including a Vagrant box.
+6. Provide an easy way to make a Vagrant box / guest Linux virtual machine.

 Which version of Linux should you use?
 --------------------------------------